Sunk cost: Fallacy effect

 The bygones principle does not always accord with real-world behavior.
-Sunk costs do, in fact, often influence people's decisions, with people believing that investments (i.e., sunk costs) justify further expenditures.
-People demonstrate "a greater tendency to continue an endeavor once an investment in money, effort, or time has been made."
+Sunk costs often influence people's decisions, with people believing that investments (i.e., sunk costs) justify further expenditures.
+People demonstrate "a greater tendency to continue an endeavor once an investment in money, effort, or time has been made".
 This is the sunk cost fallacy, and such behavior may be described as "throwing good money after bad", while refusing to succumb to what may be described as "cutting one's losses".
-For example, some people remain in failing relationships because they “have already invested too much to leave.”
-Still others are swayed by arguments that a war must continue because lives will have been sacrificed in vain unless victory is achieved.
-Likewise, individuals caught up in psychic scams will continue investing time, money and emotional energy into the project, despite doubts or suspicions that something is not right.
+People can remain in failing relationships because they "have already invested too much to leave".
+Other people are swayed by arguments that a war must continue because lives will have been sacrificed in vain unless victory is achieved.
+Individuals caught up in psychologically manipulative scams will continue investing time, money and emotional energy into the project, despite doubts or suspicions that something is not right.
 These types of behaviour do not seem to accord with rational choice theory and are often classified as behavioural errors.

-Rego, Arantes, and Magalhães point out that the sunk cost effect exists in committed relationships, and they devised two experiments that showed that people in a relationship that invested money and effort were more likely to keep the relationship rather than end it, and in a relationship that had invested enough time relationship, they tend to devote more time to the relationship.
-It also means that people fall into the sunk cost fallacy.
-Although people should ignore sunk costs and make rational decisions when making decisions about the future, time, money, and effort often make people continue to maintain this relationship, which is equivalent to continuing to invest in failed projects.
+Rego, Arantes, and Magalhães point out that the sunk cost effect exists in committed relationships.
+They devised two experiments, one of which showed that people in a relationship which they had invested money and effort in were more likely to keep that relationship going than end it; and in the second experiment, while people are in a relationship which they had invested enough time in, they tended to devote more time to the relationship.
+It also means people fall into the sunk cost fallacy.
+However, people should ignore sunk costs and make rational decisions when planning for the future; time, money, and effort often make people continue to maintain this relationship, which is equivalent to investing in failed projects.

 According to evidence reported by De Bondt and Makhija (1988), managers of many utility companies in the United States have been overly reluctant to terminate economically unviable nuclear plant projects.
-In the 1960s, the nuclear power industry promised “energy too cheap to meter.”
-But nuclear power later lost public support.
-In the 1970s and 1980s, public service commissions around the nation ordered prudency reviews.
+In the 1960s, the nuclear power industry promised "energy too cheap to meter".
+Nuclear power lost public support in the 1970s and 1980s, when public service commissions nationwide ordered prudency reviews.
 From these reviews, De Bondt and Makhija find evidence that the commissions denied many utility companies even partial recovery of nuclear construction costs on the grounds that they had been mismanaging the nuclear construction projects in ways consistent with throwing good money after bad.

 There is also evidence of government representatives failing to ignore sunk costs.
 The term "Concorde fallacy" derives from the fact that the British and French governments continued to fund the joint development of the costly Concorde supersonic airplane even after it became apparent that there was no longer an economic case for the aircraft.
 The British government privately regarded the project as a commercial disaster that should never have been started.
-However, political and legal issues made it impossible for either government to pull out.
+Political and legal issues made it impossible for either government to pull out.